 If you want to visit Afghanistan from Pakistan, then you can obtain a visa from Afghanistan’s embassy in Islamabad or three different consulates in Quetta, Peshawar and Karachi.
 You need to have a valid passport up to six months and visa fee of Rs.200.
 The visa form can be obtained from the embassy or consulate, and the addresses of embassies and consulates of Afghanistan around the world can be found on this page.

 Now, after the visa work is done, you can confirm your ticket if you want to go by AIR, there are two weekly flights from Islamabad to Kabul via PIA (Pakistan International Airlines).
 The return ticket will cost you around Rs.40,000 or USD $400.
 However, if you want to go by road then this will be an amazing journey via Peshawar, you can just reach in 4 hours if you go by road from Islamabad.
 But if you are already in Peshawar then you can reach Afghanistan (Turkham) in just 2 hours.
-There are a lot of Taxis, Corollas and other type of vehicles you can find in Haji Camp Peshawar or Motorway Chowk in Islamabad which straight go to the famous Pak-Afghan border called “Torkham“.
+There are many Taxis, Corollas and other type of vehicles you can find in Haji Camp Peshawar or Motorway Chowk in Islamabad which straight go to the famous Pak-Afghan border called “Torkham“.
 And the travel in Taxi or bus will cost you only a few hundred Pakistani rupees (600-800).
 So welcome to Torkham Afghanistan if everything goes smooth :).

 Afghan People & Languages

 Afghanistan is a multicultural country same like neighboring Pakistan and India, in Afghanistan the majority ethnic group is Pakhtuns (Pashtuns) people who speak Pashto (Pakhtu) language, they hold 42% of the total population of Afghanistan, in numbers, Pakhtuns are about 14 to 16 millions in Afghanistan, Pashtuns in Afghanistan live in Southern & Eastern parts of the country.
-The second major ethnic group is called Tajik, they speak Dari language which is similar to Iranian Persian, they are almost 10 to 12 millions in Afghanistan, they live in the Northern Afghanistan.
+The second major ethnic group is called Tajik, they speak Dari language which is similar to Persian, they are almost 10 to 12 millions in Afghanistan, they live in the Northern Afghanistan.
 There are some other ethnic groups such as Uzbek, Hazara, Baloch, Pashai, Turkmen and Noristani.
 However, the major nations are Pashtuns and Tajiks.
 And therefore, the official language of Afghanistan is not one language, but there are two official languages i.e Pashto & Dari.
 Most of the people in Afghanistan wear local dress which consists of a Salwar & Kameez with a coat (Waskat in local language), but western dressing (For Boys) is also common.
 People of Afghanistan are very beautiful, energetic, honest, simple and hard working, every task is done on time, but some of the government officials are involved in corruption.

 Which Places to Visit in Afghanistan?